 We offer Montmorency 1"+ caliper in a 15 gallon container.[More Info]

-We offer Schipkaensis 24" plus in a 6 gallon container.[More Info]
+We offer Stanley 1" plus caliper in a 15 gallon container.[More Info]

 This dwarf peach is the most disease resistant peach tree available.
 Beautiful rose-red blooms in spring with large yellow fruit in mid-August.
 Eaten fresh but best known for canning.
 Full to partial sun, widely adaptable to different soil types.
 Self-pollinating.